evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 I used the [wayback machine][2] to find these early examples, but then quickly realized that the Flickr API [has actually not changed][3]!
-Take that however way you want, but I think we should all strive for building stable API's for 10 years plus.

 But it's not REST